SezerHasan/VADER-cs-scikit-learn-in-movie-review-sentiment-analysis/README.md

 - **VADER**: A lexicon-based approach using NLTK's VADER sentiment analyzer
 - **Scikit-learn**: A machine learning approach using TF-IDF vectorization and LinearSVC

-The analysis is performed on a dataset of 10,000 Amazon product reviews with pre-labeled positive and negative sentiments.
+The analysis is performed on a dataset of 10,000 reviews with pre-labeled positive and negative sentiments.

 ## Dataset